 Range and Key

-The range of the tenor saxophone spans approximately two and a half octaves, from low B-flat to high F-sharp.
-This wide range allows saxophonists to explore different musical styles and techniques.
+The of the spans approximately two and a half octaves, from low B-flat to high F-sharp.
+This wide allows saxophonists to explore different musical styles and techniques.
 The instrument’s lower register is deep and resonant, while the upper register is bright and vibrant.

 As mentioned earlier, the is a transposing instrument and is typically pitched in the key of B-flat.
 This means that when a tenor saxophonist plays a written C, it sounds like a B-flat.
 Understanding this transposition is crucial for tenor saxophonists when reading and playing music.